K3rru/CupidOS/README.md

   - Is it a secure OS?
     +  Ofc, like all OS, if you navigate safely, you're secure.

-  - Can Can I improve it even more?
+  - Can I improve it even more?
     + You can try [Chris Titus](https://github.com/ChrisTitusTech) tool: [Wintool](https://github.com/ChrisTitusTech/winutil)

   - Will I be able to play Fortnite on my potato PC?